frumpel/aws-sso-worker-scripts/README.md

 For `SSO_URL` use the same url you would use for the AWS SSO login page.
 For `SSO_REGION` use the region in which SSO is configured.
 If you are using ControlTower this should likely be the same region.

+By default these scripts will iterate over all accounts associated with the "AWSAdministratorAccess" Role in regions `us-east-1` and `us-west-2`.
+You can change this inside each file.

 ```
 export SSO_URL=https://ACCOUNT_NUMBER.awsapps.com/start
 export SSO_REGION=us-west-2